nuranceyda/MinuteWinners/README.md

 Welcome to the Minute Winners Game!
 Our game is a series of online one minute long mini-games playable on any mobile device, like your phone!
 To join, simply go to the link above on your phone and wait for the game to start!
 There is a brief waiting period to allow for multiple players to join.
+This period may be longer when first playing.
+(Up to 2 minutes of waiting!)

 There are three games that are randomly selected to play every 30 seconds!